arash-khd/responsive-slider/README.md

 # responsive-slider
-here is the rsponsive and touchable slider created by swiper slider
+here is the responsive and touchable slider created by swiper slider

-firs thing we should do is past the css link line blow in the head section
+firs thing we should do is past the css link in the line blow in the head section
 ```html
     <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/swiper@9/swiper-bundle.min.css"/>
 ```
-then we linking our script before body tag
+then we also linking our javascript right before body tag
 ```html
    <script src="https://cdn.jsdelivr.net/npm/swiper@9/swiper-bundle.min.js"></script>
 ```
 **there is no need to link jquery**

-the next to thing we shoud do is creating the file name slider,js in js folder like always (you can use your favorit name)
+the next to thing we shoud do is creating the file name slider to write our js codes for slider for control our options (you can use your favorit name) write after he befor js link we add this code

 ```html
  <script src="js/slider.js"></script>
 ```

-after header section we write down our html
+after that in header section we write our html for slider

 ```html
     <section class="slider">